Excoriate/terragrunt-ref-arch-v3/README.md

 ### Quick Setup

 1. Clone the repository
-2. Install prerequisites (Terraform, Terragrunt, direnv)
+2. Install prerequisites (Terraform, Terragrunt, mise, Just)
+3. Set up your local environment variables:
+   - Copy `.env.example` to `.env`: `cp .env.example .env`
+   - Edit `.env` with your specific configurations.
+See [Environment Variables Documentation](docs/environment-variables.md) for details.
+4. Activate the development environment:
-3. Run `just setup-env` to create your environment configuration
+   - Run `just dev`.
+This will use `mise` to prepare your shell with the correct tool versions.
-4. Run `direnv allow` to load environment variables
 5. Review documentation and customize configurations

 ## 🤖 CI Automation with Dagger

-This reference architecture includes a [Dagger](https://dagger.io/) module located in [`ci/ci-terragrunt`](ci/ci-terragrunt) to automate Terragrunt workflows in CI pipelines.
+This reference architecture includes a [Dagger](https://dagger.io/) module written in Go, located in [`pipeline/infra/`](pipeline/infra/), to automate Terragrunt and Terraform workflows, providing consistent and reproducible environments for CI pipelines and local development.

-- **GitHub Actions:** A working example workflow demonstrating how to use the Dagger module for Terragrunt static checks and plans can be found in [`.github/workflows/dagger-ci.yml`](.github/workflows/dagger-ci.yml).
+- **GitLab CI Integration:** The module is primarily used within the GitLab CI/CD pipelines defined in the [`.gitlab/`](.gitlab/) directory.
+See the [GitLab CI/CD Configuration Guide](./.gitlab/README.md#dagger-integration-pipelineinfra) for details on its structure and how it powers the CI jobs.
-- **Local Execution:** The [`justfile`](justfile) provides convenient recipes (e.g., `just ci-job-units-static-check`) for running these Dagger CI jobs locally.
+- **Local Execution:** The [`justfile`](justfile) provides convenient recipes (e.g., `just ci-job-units-static-check`) for running Dagger CI-like jobs locally.
+You can also invoke Dagger functions directly from the `pipeline/infra/` directory using the Dagger CLI for more granular control or debugging (e.g., `dagger call open-terminal --src ../../ up --stdout`).
-- **Module Details:** For a detailed explanation of the Dagger module's functions and how to extend it, see the [Dagger CI Module Guide](ci/README.md).
+- **Module Details:** For a detailed explanation of the Dagger module's functions, how it handles tool versions, environment variables (including `.env` files), and authentication, refer to the [Dagger Integration section in the GitLab CI/CD Configuration Guide](./.gitlab/README.md#dagger-integration-pipelineinfra).

 ## 🤝 Contributing